CMS Law Bursary

 I'm now in the final portion of Year 13, preparing to sit my final nine A-level exams.
 I applied to university in November 2016 (with the CMS bursary a proud feature on my personal statement) and received offers from all five institutions I applied for – including one unconditional.

 Most of all, though, I encourage everyone considering applying to the scheme to do it because you just might surprise yourself.
 I did.

-Find out how Sophia and Hannah benefited from the scheme by watching their stories here.
+Find out how two of our other finalists, Sophia and Hannah, benefited from the scheme by watching their stories here.